We are an independent organisation run by a group of fourteen Trustees who are all volunteers.

 We have an agreed constitution which defines the purpose of the organisation and how it shall be governed and administered.
 We have produced a Development Plan which defines the objectives of the organisation, what we need to do to meet those objectives, practically and financially.
 We gained Charity Status on the 24th of August 2016 and our number is SC046805.

-In April 2016, 45 men (and two ladies) attended a ‘show-n-tell’, by Jason Schroeder of the AVA on Men’s Sheds, organised by the Rotary Club of Stonehaven.
-Jason was clearly talking to the right group of people as very soon afterwards a Trustees committee had formed and activity begun to make the Stonehaven Men’s Shed a reality.
+In April 2016, 45 men (and two ladies) attended a ‘show-n-tell’, led by Jason Schroeder of the AVA, on Men’s Sheds.
+This initial meeting was organised by the Rotary Club of Stonehaven.
+Jason was clearly talking to the right group of people as very soon afterwards a Trustees committee had formed and activity took off to make the Stonehaven Men’s Shed a reality.

-Members of the Trustees committee have visited both Westhill and Inverurie Men’s Sheds to gain insight into their start-up processes and pitfalls experienced along the way.
-Their advice and help is greatly appreciated and will certainly aid us in our preparations and planning.
+Members of the Trustees committee have visited both Westhill, Inverurie, Portlethen and Montrose Men’s Sheds to gain insight into their start-up processes and pitfalls experienced along the way.
+Their advice and help is greatly appreciated and have aided us in our preparations and planning.

 Emergency First Aid Training Course

-All the Shedders are looking forward to a speedy entry so they can get down to working together for each other and to support the community.
+All the Shedders had looked forward very much to a speedy entry into our permanent Shed and now that we have managed that we are happily working together for each other and to support the community.